-Students new to Southwestern College this fall were invited to introduce themselves through their art and other creative processes.
+Students new to Southwestern College in the fall of 2016 were invited to introduce themselves through their art and other creative processes.
 It is the Wild Heart Gallery‘s honor to feature a few of the contributing artists of the Lead-in exhibition.
-This show runs through October 22, 2016.

 Artist: Laura Murphy